WetHat/rss-tracker/test-vault/reference/The GitHub Blog꞉ Product News and Updates/Arm64 on GitHub Actions꞉ Powering faster, more efficient build systems.md

 tags: []
 ---
 > [!abstract] Arm64 on GitHub Actions: Powering faster, more efficient build systems by Larissa Fortuna - 2024-06-03T16:31:50.000Z
 > GitHub Actions now offers Arm-hosted runners with images built by Arm for developers to begin building on the latest and most sustainable processors on the market.
-The post Arm64 on GitHub Actions: Powering faster, more efficient build systems...
+The post Arm64 on GitHub Actions: Powering faster, more efficient build systems appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-06-03-arm64-on-github-actions-powering-faster-more-efficient-build-systems/).
 For other items in this feed see [[The GitHub Blog꞉ Product News and Updates]].